Professional wrestling match types: Crazy 8 match

 The Crazy 8 match, used mostly in the defunct Pro Wrestling Unplugged promotion, involves placing a championship belt at the top of a scaffold with the first wrestler to retrieve it being declared the winner.
 Placed in and around the ring for the wrestlers to use during the match are one side of a steel cage, two trampolines, and four rope swings.

+Doors match

+A Doors match is a standard hardcore match with any number of wooden doors as the legal weapons to be used.

 Fans Bring the Weapons match

 A Fans Bring the Weapons match is a type of dangerous hardcore match where the competing wrestlers take random blunt objects from audience members and use them in the match.
 This match was first pioneered in Extreme Championship Wrestling in the mid-1990s.

 Good Housekeeping match

-A Good Housekeeping match is a match where various items usually found in private homes such as trashcans, kitchen sinks, ironing boards, pans, tables, brooms, utensils and various raw food ingredients are made available as weapons and these are the only legal weapons.
+A Good Housekeeping match is a hardcore match where various items usually found in private homes such as trashcans, kitchen sinks, ironing boards, pans, tables, brooms, utensils and various raw food ingredients are made available as weapons and these are the only legal weapons.
 This match is fought under no-disqualification and no-countout rules.
 Jeff Jarrett fought Chyna in a Good Housekeeping match at WWF's No Mercy 1999.